 Saul Bass: A Life in Film & Design is the first book to be dedicated to one of the greatest American designers of the twentieth century.
 Produced by Jennifer Bass (Saul’s daughter) and Pat Kirkham, and published by Laurence King, it made me happy to have the postman deliver this one.

-The following paragraph is quoted from the press release.
-It’s followed by a few snapshots of the content and a short film showing the print process.
+The following paragraph is from the press release.
+It’s followed by a few snapshots of the content and a short film of the print process.